vatpac-technology/sops/docs/terminal/brisbane.md

 	</figure>

 #### Brisbane Radar (SHN)
-SHN is responsible for the provision of FIS in Class G airspace within the BN TMA.
-The position is designed to reduce the workload of other TMA positions by identifing and issuing clearance (where available) to aircraft OCTA, then transferring them to the relevant TMA controller.
+SHN is responsible for the provision of FIS in Class G airspace within the SY TMA.
+The position is designed to reduce the workload of other TMA positions by obtaining a pilot's request, identify them, perform any necessary coordination, then hand them to the relevant controller who will issue clearance if appropriate.

 #### Airspace Structural Arrangements
 Pursuant to Section 2 of the [VATPAC Air Traffic Services Policy](https://vatpac.org/publications/policies){target=new}, **"North"**/**"West"** positions shall assume the airspace of corresponding **"South"**/**"East"** positions when the latter are inactive (e.g. **BAN** assumes **BAS** airspace), and vice versa.